Aliases for PER3 Gene

 GeneCards Summary for PER3 Gene

 PER3 (Period Circadian Clock 3) is a Protein Coding gene.
-Diseases associated with PER3 include delayed sleep phase syndrome and anthracosilicosis.
-Among its related pathways are Influenza A and Circadian rhythm.
+Diseases associated with PER3 include Advanced Sleep Phase Syndrome and Delayed Sleep Phase Syndrome.
+Among its related pathways are Circadian entrainment and Circadian rhythm.
 GO annotations related to this gene include signal transducer activity and kinase binding.
 An important paralog of this gene is PER2.

 UniProtKB/Swiss-Prot for PER3 Gene